For China, Turkey missile deal a victory even if it doesn't happen

 Reports in China's state-run military press suggested the sale would open the door to further high technology orders in the West and other markets.
 Chinese military experts were quoted as saying that while price had been a key factor, the capability of the FD-2000 system also satisfied Turkey's demands.

-China has been aggressively marketing this air defence system at arms exhibitions and air shows in recent years.
+China has been aggressively marketing this air defense system at arms exhibitions and air shows in recent years.

 Kashin said the Chinese missile system was partly based on Western technology obtained from Israel and also drew on Russian know-how.